Walodja1987/xns/README.md

 ### Name Registration With Authorization

-XNS supports **authorized name registration** via [`registerNameWithAuthorization`](https://github.com/Walodja1987/xns/blob/main/docs/API.md#registernamewithauthorization), which allows a third party (sponsor) to pay the registration fee and gas costs while the recipient explicitly authorizes the registration via an EIP-712 signature.
+XNS supports **authorized name registration** via [`registerNameWithAuthorization`][api-registerNameWithAuthorization], which allows a third party (sponsor) to pay the registration fee and gas costs while the recipient explicitly authorizes the registration via an EIP-712 signature.

 **How it works:**
 1. The recipient signs an EIP-712 message authorizing a specific name registration (label, namespace, and recipient address).